I.

 |

-13. Why does the professor talk about the headwaiter in a restaurant?
+13. Listen again to part of the lecture.
+Then answer the question.
+Why does the professor talk about a plow?

 13